 This week is build week, and the week that one of our vital eco-therapy community projects gets to see their labour of love over the past few months come together in full bloom.

 The ESCAPE Project is one of Family Action’s 150 services – a community allotment and orchard in Swaffham, Norfolk, set up to support and improve the life opportunities of local people.

 ESCAPE: A place to belong

 For its participants it’s more than a place to grow vegetables and plants.
 It’s a place to come together, make friends, share experiences, providing a lifeline for its participants – or in their words – a sense of “purpose and belonging” that they have not found anywhere else.

 “We have got a Family Action Well Family service here in Swaffham and we found that a lot of the people referred to the project were lonely, part of a mental health system that isolated them even further, they were unemployed – what they really needed was to feel part of and something, have a reason to get up for in the morning, and to make friends,” explains Claire Peak, Family Action Project Manager.

 “The idea for ESCAPE actually started from a little gardening club at the local junior school.
 The children who found it difficult to socialise came along to the club and would dig frantically and were part of the group that were busy doing something at lunchtime.”

-“A little boy who in the group – we brought him up here and asked him what he thought about the space that we’d been offered by the town council to have an allotment project, and he was the one who christened it ESCAPE – he said it was like a place to escape to.”
+“A little boy was in the group – we brought him up here and asked him what he thought about the space that we’d been offered by the town council to have an allotment project, and he was the one who christened it ESCAPE – he said it was like a place to escape to.”